Graphite-Tattle/Tattle/README.md

 How to Contribute
 ---------------------

-You're interested in contributing to Graphite-Tattle?
+You're interested in contributing to Tattle?
 Sweet!

-fork Graphite-Tattle from here: http://github.com/wayfair/Graphite-Tattle
+fork Tattle from here: http://github.com/wayfair/Graphite-Tattle

 1. Clone your fork
 2. Hackit up